nakigoe/nakigoe/README.md

 ⭐ Automation of adding stars to all repositories of the accounts you indicated on GitHub:
 <br> <a href="https://github.com/nakigoe/github-star" target="_blank">github.com/nakigoe/github-star</a>

-⭐ Facebook automation: mass unsend unresponding friend requests to get a new quota:
+⭐ Facebook automation.
+Mass unsend unresponding friend requests to get a new sending quota:
 <br> <a href="https://github.com/nakigoe/facebook-unsend" target="_blank">github.com/nakigoe/facebook-unsend</a>

 ## Microsoft Access VBA E-mailer